 Mark Vollenweider, MD is a board-certified interventional pulmonologist with the Rod Taylor Thoracic Care Center at Orlando Health Cancer Institute, where he also is part of the lung cancer and lung nodule screening program.
 As a leader in interventional pulmonology, Dr. Vollenweider is skilled at treating patients with conditions ranging from cancer to lung nodules and at using a variety of minimally invasive procedures and diagnostic techniques.
-He is expertly trained on both the Ion and Monarch platforms that help diagnose and treat lung issues for optimal results.
+He is expertly trained on both the Ion and robotic bronchoscopy platforms that help diagnose and treat lung issues for optimal results.
 These advanced robotic systems support earlier detection of lung cancer by more easily accessing the disease location and more accurately determining lesion size.

 His other areas of expertise include:

 - Argon plasma coagulation (APC) and cryotherapy

 - Endobronchial ultrasound for mediastinal node diagnosis and staging

 - Endobronchial valve placement